Qarj/WebImblaze-Selenium/README.md

 You can see the many Selenium commands you can use by checking the documentation for the Perl bindings: http://search.cpan.org/perldoc/Selenium::Remote::Driver

-There are further examples in the `examples` and `selftest\substeps` folders of this project.
+There are further examples in the `examples` and `selftest/substeps` folders of this project.

 The [WebImblaze-Selenium Manual - MANUAL.md](MANUAL.md) has full details on the helper (start with underscore `_`) functions available.